John Prine in critical condition with COVID-19 symptoms

-NEW YORK — The family of John Prine says the singer-songwriter is critically ill and has been placed on a ventilator while being treated for COVID-19-type symptoms.
+NEW YORK — The family of John Prine said the singer-songwriter is critically ill and has been placed on a ventilator while being treated for COVID-19-type symptoms.

 A message posted on Prine’s Twitter page Sunday said the “Angel from Montgomery” singer has been hospitalized since Thursday and his condition worsened on Saturday.